flutter/flutter/engine/src/flutter/lib/web_ui/README.md

 The output of these steps is used in unit tests, and can be used with the flutter command via the `--local-web-sdk=wasm_release` command.

+The `build` command also accepts either the `--profile` or `--debug` flags, which can be used to change the build profile of the artifacts.

 ##### Examples
 Builds all web engine targets, then runs a Flutter app using it:
 ```